5CCSACCA/coursework-ADI-0519/README.md

 ## Key Features:
 - Diagram Understanding: Detect components (boxes), connections (arrows), and labels from uploaded architecture diagrams.
-- Structured Graph Extraction: Build a machine-readable JSON representation of system components and their relationships.
+- Structured diagram Extraction: Build a machine-readable JSON representation of system components and their relationships.
-- Template Generation: Use an LLM (BitNet) to produce a short FastAPI scaffold or documentation snippet from the extracted graph.
+- Template Generation: Use an LLM (BitNet) to produce a short FastAPI scaffold or documentation snippet from the extracted diagram.
 - End-to-End Pipeline: Runs as a distributed system of Dockerised services connected via RabbitMQ.
 - Persistence and Monitoring: Results stored in PostgreSQL; Prometheus tracks latency, throughput, and queue depth.
 - Secure SaaS Deployment: Authentication and storage handled by Firebase.